apify/actor-whitepaper/README.md

 that will be consumed by another actor.
 Maybe the dataset should enable removal of records from beginning?
 Currently, actors need to implement it themselves.

 **TODO:** We should have consistent naming, “call” is bit confusing, “run” is what it si.
 But will that work together with “apify run” that runs locally?
-In the new client we have "start"
+In the new client we have "start".

-**TODO:** Enable overriding of dataset to use by the actor?
+**TODO:** Enable overriding of the dataset to use by the actor?
 Perhaps it’s enough to have an utility actor (e.g. `apify/publish-dataset`), you will webhook it to actor run, and on finish, it will take the default dataset, publish it and atomically rename it (e.g. `jancurn/london-denstists`).
 But this way we’d lose all dataset settings (e.g. permissions, name, description), maybe Datasets should have an operation “swap” that would enable atomic replace of dataset data while keeping its ID and settings.

 **UNIX equivalent**